 Hartkeriana’s first recording was released in 1996 – a selection of Psalms of Praise and Penitence which have inspired many Gregorian Chant pieces – from daily antiphons to more elaborate matin responds and mass graduals and offertorias.
 From September 2021 available online via Spotify.

 The ambitious Psalterium Project was recorded by members of Hartkeriana in 9 weeklong recording sessions from May 2012 to May 2017.
 Several earlier recordings have been made including a double CD of the masses and office of St. John the Baptist with a female chant choir from Norway Schola Sanctae Sunnivae.

 The management of Hartkeriana lies with the Psalterium Foundation.
-For information on engaging Hartkeriana for concerts/festivals, etc., please contact the Foundation via the Contact form on this site.
+For information on engaging Hartkeriana for concerts/festivals, etc., please contact the Foundation via the Contact page on this site.